Skip to main content

 How Does Participatory Grantmaking Work?

-The process of participatory grantmaking, which is detailed in the text below.
+Examples of strategies to incorporate participatory grantmaking into the grant management lifecycle, which is detailed in the text below.

-• Pre-grant phase: Before the grant is awarded
+• Pre-award phase: Before the grant is awarded

-• Allocating non-financial resources such as mentorship or capacity-building support
+• Allocate non-financial resources such as mentorship or capacity-building support

-• Post-grant phase: After the grant has been distributed
+• Post-award phase: After the grant has been distributed

-• Reviewing outcomes and impact reports to measure project and process success
+• Collaboratively review outcomes and impact reports to measure your effectiveness

 It’s important to note that the above opportunities also have limitations.
 We’ll review these drawbacks in more detail shortly, but grantmakers and communities should work together to modify these processes based on their needs and goals.